 Some parameter pages have additional options unique to that page.
 Press for for to see and change these options.
 Then press for and for to select the options (if there is more than one option) and the rotary encoder of to change the value.
-Press for and for to select the options (if there is more than one option) and the rotary encoder of to change the value.
-Press for and for the simultaneously to jump to the first option.
-Press for for the option again, or press for for and for the simultaneously to return to the main parameter page.
+Press for for and for to simultaneously to jump to the first option.
+Press for for for again, or press for for and for for simultaneously to return to the main parameter page.